Skip to Main Content

 The focus of the Adult Track is on the application of empirical behavioral science to the understanding and treatment of adult behavior disorders.
 The general goals are to promote the achievement of adequate levels of proficiency in the assessment and treatment of adult psychiatric disorders, and to prepare residents for careers that integrate clinical research with clinical practice.
 Clinical psychology residents are exposed to a broad spectrum of problems, ranging from mild to severe psychopathology.
 They develop skills in both assessment and intervention with a particular focus on the broad family of cognitive-behavioral interventions.
 In addition, clinical psychology residents become familiar with biological components of adult psychopathology and acquire an awareness of the utility of psychotropic medications commonly used in the treatment of severe psychopathology.
 Clinical psychology residents also receive specialized training in one or two treatment interventions (i.e., cognitive therapy, exposure-oriented behavior therapy, dialectical behavior group therapy, acceptance, and commitment therapy) suitable for outpatient cases.
 Issues relevant to the ethical and professional practice of psychology are stressed.

-The Adult Track is composed of the following rotations:
+The Adult Track is composed of the following clinical rotations:

 Acceptance and Mindfulness-Based Partial Hospital Program – Rhode Island Hospital

-The Acceptance and Mindfulness-Based Partial Hospitalization Program at Rhode Island Hospital (RIH PHP) serves adults aged 18 years and older who present with a range of psychological problems, including mood, anxiety, PTSD, and personality disorders.
-The primary treatment model is based in Acceptance and Commitment Therapy (ACT), although other empirically supported behavior therapies, including Dialectical Behavior Therapy (DBT) and ACT-enhanced exposure therapies are also integrated as indicated.
+The Acceptance and Mindfulness-Based Partial Hospitalization Program at Rhode Island Hospital (RIH PHP) is a virtual program that serves adults aged 18 years and older who present with a range of psychological problems, including mood, anxiety, PTSD, and personality disorders.
+The primary treatment model is based in Acceptance and Commitment Therapy (ACT), although other empirically supported behavior therapies, including Dialectical Behavior Therapy (DBT) and ACT-enhanced exposure therapy, are also integrated as indicated.

-The partial hospital runs from 8:00 AM to 2:00PM Monday through Friday, and the average length of stay for patients is 2-3 weeks.
-Patients attend 3 groups per day, providing them with skills in: values and goals clarification, greater acceptance towards difficult feelings and thoughts while engaging in meaningful behaviors, improving interpersonal relationships, and increasing mindfulness and other coping behaviors.
-Patients also receive individual therapy and medication management sessions on a daily basis.
-Three specialty treatment tracks are currently available tailoring ACT for (1) trauma/PTSD, (2) young adult issues, and 3) borderline personality disorder/emotion regulation difficulties.
-Currently, the program is operating virtually with some minor schedule modifications due to the COVID-19 pandemic.
+The partial hospital runs from 8:00 AM to 2:00PM Monday through Friday, and the average length of stay for patients is 2-4 weeks.
+Patients attend 3 groups per day, providing them with skills in: values and goals clarification; greater acceptance towards difficult feelings and thoughts while engaging in meaningful behaviors; improving interpersonal relationships; and increasing mindfulness and other coping behaviors.
+Two of the three groups are 45-minute-long skills groups, and the third group (interpersonal therapy) is 90 minutes.
+Patients also receive individual therapy and medication management sessions on an almost daily basis.
+Individual therapy sessions are approximately 30 minutes each.
+The program includes four treatment tracks: (1) general track, (2) trauma/PTSD, (3) young adult issues, and (4) borderline personality disorder/emotion regulation difficulties.
+Residents rotate through the general track.
+This rotation is focused on residents mastering providing ACT as a generalist.

 Alcohol and Drug Treatment Services Program - Butler Hospital